A transgenic animal is one whose genome has been altered by the transfer of a gene or genes from another species or breed.

 5 Nov 1981

-First report of successful nuclear integration and germ-line transmission of foreign DNA into laboratory mice
+First successful transmission of foreign DNA into laboratory mice

 Giant mice made with the injection of rat growth hormone